In a Nutshell:

 The company prides itself on its “Feather Touch” locking handbrakes.
 To NOVA’s credit, they are both adjustable and very responsive, making handling a wide range of terrains much easier.

 The brakes can be locked or unlocked with a touch, so if you’ve reached your destination and want to sit a while or need to transfer out of the chair, you can do so with ease and without worrying that the chair will slip away from you.

 No Learning Curve to Speak of, & Little Assembly Required

 The Nova Medical Products 332 lightweight transport chair is delivered mostly assembled, so there’s not much prep work to get it ready for first use, and since there aren’t many adjustable features on it, there’s no learning curve to speak of.
-About the only thing to add here is that you will want to spend some time using it “in the field” to decide what, if any after-market extras you may want.
+About the only thing to add here is that you will want to spend some time using it “in the field” to decide what, if any, after-market extras you may wish to.
 But after a few hours’ use, you’ll have a good handle on that.

 Pros & Cons of the Nova Medical HD Transport Chair